Level Two - Lesson 18

 Furthermore, if a player gains access to hidden information - like their opponent’s hand due to Viper Probe Droid or their whole deck from Annihilator, they are allowed to take notes of what they see, but should likewise be respectful in the time they take.
 Writing down the whole decklist is not appropriate.
 Writing down a couple of sideboard cards and the remaining late game powerhouses can be.

 Finally, if the game state has changed dramatically recently, it’s reasonable for a player to take more time to make their next decision.
-If a player plays Superlaser Blast with a large army and General Krell in play, and consequently resolve many triggers and draw a huge number of cards, they’re now operating with a lot of new information.
+If a player plays Superlaser Blast with a large army and General Krell in play, and consequently resolve many triggers and draws a huge number of cards, they’re now operating with a lot of new information.
 Similarly, if a player plays Endless Legions and plays several units in a single action (or even U-Wing Reinforcements playing three cheap units) , it is reasonable that the opponent needs to take some time to make their decisions, because the landscape of the arenas has changed dramatically.

-Other factors like where you are in the game or the tournament can change what is a reasonable amount of time to make a decision.
+Other factors like where you are in the game or the tournament, can change what is a reasonable amount of time to make a decision.

 The closer the game is to ending, the more impact each decision has, and so it’s okay to allow players a bit more time to make those critical decisions.
 Similarly, in single elimination portions of an event, the outcome of the match is more significant, and because slow play is subjective and relative to the context, that is something we can and should take into consideration.